Alagris/EQDBot-drawfriends/README.md

 There is a file naming convention that helps you find the origin of image.
 Each file starts with mysterious number that is the id of drawfriend stuff post.
 For example here:
 2132 vapor__profile_____speedpaint__by_the_butcher_x-daugrj0.png
-The number 2132 in this case correspond to post:
+The number 2132 in this case corresponds to post:
-Drawfriend Stuff #2117 (Art Compilation)
+Drawfriend Stuff #2132 (Art Compilation)
-However there are posts that don't have ID (like saucy editions).
+However there are posts that don't have ID (like 'best' and a few 'art compilations').
 In such cases special value 'unknown_id' is prepended instead of a number.
+For saucy editions an ID 'saucy' is prepended so that you are warned before looking inside.

+Sometimes, when you close the GUI you may experience a lag.
+In fact it's not an error in the code but just waiting for the last image to complete downloading.
+The required time to finally shut down may depend on yout internet connection and size of image.

 Download it here:
 https://github.com/Alagris/EQDBot-drawfriends/raw/master/EQDBot.zip
 (it is among files above)

 Have fun.
 The source code is open.
 Send patches if you want.
 And also, sorry for so minimalist GUI.
 If you want access to hidden EQD content you will need to make friends with terminal.
+If you find bugs feel free to notify me by adding an issue on github.
+However, please note that EQD itself sometimes has errors (like missing or dead links, missing images etc.) or in some posts the layout sightly changed.
+My bot is designed to detect most of them but it's still possible to get traped.
+In other words, before reporting a bug, try to make sure that it's not a desired befaviour in a misleading environemt.
+Some errors only a human being can detect (or really advanced AI, which I don't have time to code).

 PS. to guys from EQD: don't modify your page layout and HMTL tags too quickly :)